Brunus-Labs/senior-sem-slideshow/slideshow.md

 - Employees
 - Taxes

+## Pros
+- You are your own boss
+- You control everything
+- You can move as fast or as slow as you want
+- You make the rules

+## Cons
+- Expensive
+- You do not see most of the money you make
+- Taxes
+- Everything is your responsibility
+- There is no such thing as time off

 ---

 # Working for a Startup
-- Need to be flexible, resiliant, and resourceful
+- Need to be flexible, resilient, and resourceful
 - Expected to give 100% at all times
 - Personal Impact is massive
 - Opportunity to learn is immense